calikevuche/lotr-sdk/READ.md

-# Lord of the Rings API SDK
+# Lord of the Rings SDK

 Looking to explore the wonders of Middle Earth?
-Uchenna's The Lord of the Rings API SDK has got you covered!
+Uchenna's The Lord of the Rings SDK has got you covered!
 With this user-friendly SDK, you can easily interact with the Lord of the Rings API to retrieve information about movies and quotes.
 We have support for filter, pagination, and more!
-Whether you're a die-hard fan or just starting your journey, the Uchenna's LotR API SDK makes it easy to access the fascinating world of Middle Earth.
+Whether you're a die-hard fan or just starting your journey, the Uchenna's LotR SDK makes it easy to access the fascinating world of Middle Earth.

 ## Easy Installation like a Wizard of Middle Earth